-Usage of neon underglow lighting is governed by Iowa Code, Title 8: Transportation, Subtitle 2: Vehicles, Chapter 321: Motor Vehicles.
+Iowa’s neon underglow legality is covered by Iowa Code, Title 8: Transportation, Subtitle 2: Vehicles, Chapter 321: Motor Vehicles.

 Is neon underglow legal in Iowa?

-Iowa law does not specify restrictions on additional vehicle lighting which would include neon underglow.
+Iowa law does not specify restrictions on aftermarket or additional vehicle lighting, which would include neon underglow.
 Therefore it’s our conclusion that in Iowa neon underglow is not illegal, with the following exceptions:

-- Red color should not be visible from the front of the vehicle, and rear end of the vehicle should only display color red.
+- Red color should not be visible from the front of the vehicle, while rear end of the vehicle should only display color red.

 - All flashing lights are completely prohibited, except in case of an emergency.